 This project counts as one team grade.
 A

-This project is worth 175 points + up to 3 points bonus
+This project is worth 175 points + up to 3.5 points bonus on your

 - 15 points for runtime